bobby285271/bobby285271/starred.md

 - [Icalingua-plus-plus/Icalingua-plus-plus](https://github.com/Icalingua-plus-plus/Icalingua-plus-plus) - A client for QQ and more. :electron:
 - [textlint/textlint](https://github.com/textlint/textlint) - The pluggable natural language linter for text and markdown.
 - [antfu/handle](https://github.com/antfu/handle) - A Chinese Hanzi variation of Wordle - 汉字 Wordle
+- [workflow/nix-shell-action](https://github.com/workflow/nix-shell-action) - Run any command you like in a deterministic Nix shell on Linux and macOS.
 - [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜
 - [Milkdown/vscode](https://github.com/Milkdown/vscode) -
 - [tldraw/tldraw](https://github.com/tldraw/tldraw) - SDK for creating whiteboards and canvas experiences on the web.